TinManTex/InfiniteHeaven/tpp/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Features and Options.md

 13: Walker gears weapons = Even split of weapons, Minigun, Missiles, All one random type, Each gear random type

-14: Repopulate plants and diamonds = Off, On
+14: Repopulate MB plants and diamonds = Off, On
 - Regenerates plants on Zoo platform and diamonds on Mother base over time.

 15: Enemy prep decrease on long MB visit = Off, On